Find out which countries are welcoming US tourists now - Local News 8

 Serbia

-Serbia is steeped in historical sites and dramatic Eastern European scenery.
-Testing is required but quarantines are not.
+UPDATE: Serbia is steeped in historical sites and dramatic Eastern European scenery.
+Testing is required regardless of vaccination status, but quarantines is not.
 US Embassy.

 Seychelles

-Note: UPDATE: US citizens can now visit this Alpine nation renowned for its culture and food.
-Testing required to enter unless fully vaccinated or proof of past infection.
-Quarantine unless fully vaccinated..
-US Embassy | Austria Entry Requirements.
-UPDATE: Off the coast of Florida, this large chain of islands is loved for its many beaches.
-Testing required, even for the fully vaccinated.
-No quarantine in place.
-Only fully vaccinated may disembark a cruise ship with limited exceptions through at least November 1.
-US Embassy | Bahamas travel website | Bahamas Travel Health Visa.